-Prettify the entryway towards your front door or the area after it with any of these five front entrance ideas you’ll never forget!
+Prettify the entryway towards your front door or the area after it with any of these five front entrance ideas with catchy titles you’ll never forget!

-Grand front entrances have been a thing for most homes in 2021 and this year, designers believe that this home feature will still trend.
-Aside from setting the tone for the rest of a home’s interior design, your front entrance can provide your visitor with an impression of your design preferences and a bit about yourself.
-Decide how you want to be perceived by including features in the front entrance that best describes you.
+Grand front entrances have been a thing for most homes in 2021, and this year, designers believe that this home feature will still trend.
+Aside from setting the tone for the rest of a home’s interior design, your front entrance can give your visitor an impression of your design preferences and a bit about yourself.
+Decide how you want to be perceived by including features in the front entrance that best describes YOU.
 Get ideas from any of the following 5 front entrance styles for your single family home in British Columbia.

 1. A walk to remember

 Designed by Parasol Properties, this single family home’s entryway is a must-have front entrance, especially for those who have broad, idle yards.
 A lush and vibrant entryway gives an impressive experience to anyone walking in between it.
 Passing in a single family home with this front entrance will always be a walk to remember!

 Aside from bermudagrass, the two sides of an empty and long pathway towards your single family home’s front door can be decorated with creeping thyme seeds or other plants you prefer.

 Source: High Tower Group/IG (left); Wall to wall Interiors/IG (right)

 You’re not Ali Baba, and you’re certainly not trying to open a cave.
 But, when you got a luxury home with a grand front entrance that looks very classical, saying the magical word “open sesame!” might feel like the right words to tell so you can enter the home.
 Grand gatehouses or recessed entryways with classic and fortified pillars are another way to level up any single family home’s front entrance.
 To doll up your front entrance, get inspiration from another Parasol property creation below.